TO, THE MEMBERS OF SIMPLEX CASTINGS LIMITED

 E. According to information and explanations given to us and on the basis of our examination of the records of the Company, there are no proceedings initiated or pending against the Company for holding any benami property under the Prohibition of Benami Property Transactions Act, 1988 and rules made thereunder.

-2. A. As explained to us, the physical verification of inventories have been conducted at reasonable intervals by the management during the year.
+2. A. As explained to us; the physical verification of inventories has been conducted at reasonable intervals by the management during the year.
 In our opinion, the frequency of the verification is reasonable.
 According to the information and explanations given to us, the discrepancies noticed on verification between the physical stocks and the book records were not material and have been properly dealt with in the books of account.

-B. According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has been sanctioned working capital limits in excess of five crore rupees, in aggregate, from banks or financial institutions on the basis of security of current assets.
-In our opinion, the quarterly returns or statements filed by the Company with such banks or financial institutions are in agreement with the books of account of the Company.
+Company, the Company has been sanctioned working capital limits in excess of five crore rupees, in aggregate, from banks or financial institutions on the basis of security of current assets.
+In our opinion, the quarterly returns or statements filed by the Company with such banks or financial institutions are in agreement with the books of account of the company and no material discrepancy has been found.

 3. According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not provided any guarantee or security or granted any loans or advances in the nature of loans, secured or unsecured to companies, firms, limited liability partnership or any other parties during the year.
 The Company has not made any investments in firms, limited liability partnership or any other parties.
 Accordingly, clause 3(iii)(a) and clause 3(iii)(c) to clause 3(iii)(f) of the Order are not applicable to the Company.

-4. According to the information and explanations given to us and on the basis of our examination of the records, the Company has not given any loans, or provided any guarantee or security as specified under section 185 and 186 of the Companies Act, 2013.
+Company has not given any loans, or provided any guarantee or security as specified under section 185 and 186 of the Companies Act, 2013.
 In respect of the investments made by the Company, the provisions of section 186 of the Companies Act, 2013 have been complied with.

 5. The Company has not accepted any deposits or amounts which are deemed to be deposits from the public.
 Accordingly, clause 3(v) of the Order is not applicable.

-6. We have broadly reviewed the books of accounts maintained by the Company pursuant to the rules prescribed by the Central Government for maintenance of cost records under Section 148(1) of the Companies Act, 2013 in respect of its manufactured goods and are of the opinion that prima facie, the prescribed accounts and records have been made and maintained.
+Central Government for maintenance of cost records under Section 148(1) of the Companies Act, 2013 in respect of its manufactured goods and are of the opinion that prima facie, the prescribed accounts and records have been made and maintained.
 However, we have not carried out a detailed examination of the records with a view to determine whether these are accurate or complete.

 7. a.
-According to the information and explanations given to us and on the basis of our examination of the records of the
+According to the information and explanations given to us and on the basis of our examination of the records of the Company, amounts deducted / accrued in the books of account in respect of undisputed statutory dues including

-Company, amounts deducted / accrued in the books of account in respect of undisputed statutory dues including Goods and Services Tax (GST), Provident fund, Income-Tax, Duty of Customs, Cess and other statutory dues have been regularly deposited by the Company with the appropriate authorities.
-According to the information and explanations given to us, no undisputed amounts payable in respect of Goods and Services Tax (GST), Provident fund, Income-Tax, Duty of Customs, Cess and other statutory dues were in arrears as at 31 March 2024 for a period of more than six months from the date they became payable.
+Goods and Services Tax (GST), Provident fund, Income-Tax, Duty of Customs, Cess and other statutory dues have been regularly deposited by the Company with the appropriate authorities.
+According to the information and explanations given to us, no undisputed amounts payable in respect of Goods and Services Tax (GST), Provident fund, Income-Tax, Duty of Customs, Cess and other statutory dues were in arrears as at 31 March 2025 for a period of more than six months from the date they became payable. b.
+According to the records of the company, the dues outstanding of Income tax, Sales tax, Wealth-tax, Service-tax,

-Name of Statute Nature of dues Amount (Rs.
-In Lacs) Period to which Amount relates Forum where dispute pending
+Name of Statute | Nature of dues | Amount (Rs.
+In Lacs) | Period to which Amount relates | Forum where dispute pending |

-Income Tax Act, 1961 Income Tax demand 1857.36 AY 2018-19 CIT(A) Mumbai
+Income Tax Act, 1961 | Income Tax demand | 1857.36 | AY 2018-19 | CIT(A) Mumbai |

 8. According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not surrendered or disclosed any transactions, previously unrecorded as income in the books of account, in the tax assessments under the Income Tax Act, 1961 as income during the year.

-b.
-According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not been declared a willful defaulter by any bank or financial institution or government or government authority.
+Company, the Company has not been declared a willful defaulter by any bank or financial institution or other lender.

 c.
 To the best of our knowledge and belief, in our opinion, term loans availed by the company were applied for by the Company during the year for the purposes for which the loans were obtained.